karimz1/imgcompress/ReadMe.md

 **imgcompress** is a self-hosted image processing tool designed to **compress, convert, and resize images entirely on your own infrastructure.** It delivers fast, high-quality results while keeping your data **100% local and private.**

 Supporting **70+ image formats**, including HEIC, HEIF, JPG, JPEG, PNG, PSD, TIFF, EPS, ICO, WebP, GIF, and PDF, imgcompress handles everything from single files to large batch jobs with ease.
-It runs fully inside Docker, making deployment simple, portable, and reproducible.

-Instantly **compress, convert, and resize images** — all **locally**, inside a lightweight Docker container.
-No installations.
-No uploads.
-No external services.
-Your data never leaves your machine.

-👉 **One command** starts the web app — drag & drop your images and download optimized results in seconds.

 ___